health insurance cost estimate

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-The process for approving a cost estimate, particularly for aids, usually follows a clear pattern.
-Often, the starting point is a medical prescription that certifies the medical necessity.
-With this prescription, you contact an approved service provider, such as a medical supply store or hearing aid specialist.
-After selecting the appropriate aid, this provider prepares the cost estimate.
-This is then submitted – often directly by the provider – to your health insurance company.
-Since the first of February 2023, electronic submission for aids has been mandatory.
+The process for approving a cost estimate, especially for assistive devices, usually follows a clear pattern.
+It often begins with a medical prescription confirming the medical necessity.
+With this prescription, you contact an authorised provider, for example an orthopaedic supply store or an audiology specialist.
+After selecting the appropriate assistive device, this provider prepares the cost estimate.
+This is then submitted to your health insurance fund – often directly by the provider.
+Since 1 February 2023, electronic submission has been mandatory for assistive devices.
 This speeds up the process and saves administrative costs.
-For certain aids like visual aids or hearing aids, there are fixed amounts that cap the maximum cost coverage by the statutory health insurance.
-Your co-payment is legally ten percent of the costs, but at least five euros and a maximum of ten euros.
-For aids intended for consumption, it is ten percent per package, but no more than ten euros per month.
-A careful review of all documents before submission can significantly increase the chances of success.
-Inform yourself about additional insurance for dental prostheses, as cost estimates are often necessary here.
+For certain assistive devices such as visual aids or hearing aids, there are fixed reimbursement amounts that cap the maximum cost coverage by statutory health insurance.
+Your co-payment is legally ten per cent of the costs, but at least five euros and at most ten euros.
+For consumable assistive devices, it is ten per cent per pack, but no more than ten euros per month.
+Careful review of all documents before submission can significantly increase the chances of success.
+Also find out about supplementary insurance for dental prosthetics, as cost estimates are often required here.

-Deadlines at a Glance: What Policyholders Need to Know
+Deadlines at a glance: What policyholders need to know

 Here are the steps for an appeal:

-• Attach supporting documents (e.g., medical reports).
+• Enclose supporting documents (e.g. medical reports).

 Expert tips for a smooth process